-With this, my body can enjoy its daily cup of joe without compromising on its health.
-It also goes well with my budget.
+With this, my body can enjoy its daily cup of joe without compromising its health.

 You can buy organic brown sugar in bulk or in large bags that last for months.

-Lastly, the reason why I love brown sugar in coffee is because it’s almost impossible to taste the difference between light and dark brown sugar.
+Lastly, the reason why I love brown sugar in coffee is that it’s almost impossible to taste the difference between light and dark brown sugar.